Simple Alternating Minimization Provably Solves Complete Dictionary Learning: Our Method

-Inspired by the above update, we propose Algorithm~\ref{alg: complete minibatch} for solving online dictionary learning.
-We start the algorithm by initializing the inverse of the data matrix (denoted as $\bZ^{(t)}_{\text{inv}}$) and the preconditioner using $p_1$ samples.
-Moreover, we use $p_2$ samples for our initial data set.
-When a new sample arrives, we update the preconditioner $\bP^{(t)}$ and $\bZ^{(t)}_{\text{inv}}$ via the triangular rank-one update explained in Appendix~\ref{app_cholesky}, and update the data set accordingly.
-Then, we perform the alternating minimization as presented before using the new data set and the new preconditioner.
+Inspired by the above update, we propose an online variant of Algorithm~\ref{alg: complete mini-batch}.
+We start the algorithm by initializing the preconditioner and the data matrix using $p_1$ and $p_2$ samples, respectively, both potentially significantly smaller than $p$.
+When a new sample arrives, we update the preconditioner $\bP^{(t)}$ via the triangular rank-one update and update the data set accordingly.